norrisaftcc/norrisaftcc.github.io/index.md

 # norrisaftcc.github.io

 ## Latest Post
+In Summer 2024, I'm teaching [https://norrisaftcc.github.io/usingllms101/](Using LLMs 101).
+This link will lead you to all course resources.

+## Spring 2024
 [https://norrisaftcc.github.io/2024pd/](March 2024 PD - Working with LLMs) - Discusses new options for the first half of 2024 such as Claude 3, Gemini, and Poe.

 ## New Example Page